-- (1) A student may transfer credit from high school via a transcript. - (2) A student who makes seventy-five (75) or above on the reading placement test may elect to take challenge tests and receive credit by scoring 50th percentile or higher on selected standardized achievement tests. - (3) A student may complete the course(s) in an adult high school class.
+- (1) A student may transfer credit from high school via a transcript. - (2) A student, who is eligible, may elect to take challenge tests and receive credit by scoring 50th percentile or higher on selected standardized achievement tests. - (3) A student may complete the course(s) in an adult high school class.